Alnwick Castle Guest Hall | UK

+Michael Grubb Studio was appointed to develop an innovative lighting scheme that would enhance the historic character of the space, ensuring it remains functional for contemporary use while reflecting the grandeur and legacy of the Castle Estate.
 The castle’s grandeur and historical importance has seen it take several starring roles on the big screen for films and dramas.
-These include Downton Abbey as “Brancaster Castle”, the movie Robin Hood Prince of Thieves and most recently as Hogwarts School of Witchcraft and Wizardry in the first two Harry Potter films
+These include Downton Abbey as “Brancaster Castle”, Robin Hood Prince of Thieves and most recently as Hogwarts School of Witchcraft and Wizardry in the first two Harry Potter films.

-A simple control system was introduced, which allowed for the ability to set specific moods for all occasions, ranging from daytime to evening events with an array of colours if and when needed.
+Additionally, discreet coloured lighting was incorporated within the window recesses to accommodate evening events like weddings and corporate functions.
+A simple control system was introduced, allowing staff to set specific moods for various occasions, ranging from daytime to evening events with an array of colours when needed.

 Client